Everyone loves an easy run right? If you don’t then you’re probably not doing it right.

 One of the most common mistakes we see in runners training for marathon and above is the “easy run smashed”.
 Too many people attack their easy running like it’s race day and you’re hitting the home straight, which really defeats the object of the run itself.

 Every run should have a purpose and easy running is there to promote aerobic ability and muscle recovery through blood flow.
-Improving your aerobic ability ins’t about running as fast as you can all the time, but at a level that focuses on the improvements you want to make.
-Here’s an nice article about it: https://runnersconnect.net/
+Improving your aerobic ability isn’t about running as fast as you can all the time, but at a level that focuses on the improvements you want to make.

 Here are three simple ways to have a look at your easy running and ask if it’s slowing you down on race day.